 Enabling C&I companies across Africa to gain access to the renewable power they so urgently need requires several challenges to be overcome.
 One of the biggest of these challenges is pressure on transmission capacity – a problem that’s common to most African countries with power grids.
 Among the innovative approaches being used to address this issue, collaborative initiatives are proving especially effective.

 In many countries in Africa, the grids were built before the concept of large transfers of renewable energy was even dreamt of, making it increasingly difficult to connect new generation.
 Recognising this limitation, in 2019, African energy ministers directed the African Union Development Agency to spearhead the Continental Master Plan (CMP).
-To maximise utilisation of the continent’s lowest-cost solar, wind and hydropower resources, the CMP calls for a massive expansion of the existing cross-border transmission infrastructure.
+To maximize utilisation of the continent’s lowest-cost solar, wind and hydropower resources, the CMP calls for a massive expansion of the existing cross-border transmission infrastructure.
 The target?
 A seven-fold expansion from 23GW in 2023 to 167GW in 2040.

 As well as supporting shared access to resources between neighbouring countries, this dramatic increase in capacity will enable Africa’s hydropower hubs (particularly in central and east Africa) to provide support for flexibility and storage to the large solar and wind installations in all parts of the continent.
 Major cross-border infrastructure of this sort requires the additional backbone of strong in-country transmission networks.
 With these in place, according to a 2024 report by the International Renewable Energy Agency (IRENA), volumes of electricity traded would be set to increase almost ten-fold from their current level by 2040 – providing significant new revenue opportunities for many African countries, either as primary electricity exporters or wheeling hubs.

 Of the initiatives to date, many involve international collaboration.
 The governments of Namibia and Botswana are discussing ways to mutually strengthen their transmission networks.
-They are doing this with the support of private equity providers and the South African Power Pool (SAPP), an inter-governmental organisation formed in 1995 to provide sustainable energy solutions across and beyond the South African Development Community (SADC).
+They are doing this with the support of private equity providers and the South African Power Pool (SAPP), an inter-governmental organization formed in 1995 to provide sustainable energy solutions across and beyond the South African Development Community (SADC).

 Regulatory challenges

 A further challenge that C&I renewables projects can sometimes face is regulation.
-Where state utility monopolies still exist, it can be difficult to set up a system of generation licences for private sector participants.
+Where state utility monopolies still exist, it can be difficult to set up a system of generation licenses for private sector participants.
 This makes liberalisation a prerequisite for creating a workable renewables market for C&I customers.
 Experience shows that once liberalisation commences, the high demand for renewable energy from industries such as mining creates strong incentives for government to continue the process, freeing the market to take off at speed, as happened in South Africa.

 “The beauty of having the private sector involved on both sides in these PPA deals is that you can get to close a lot quicker than when you’re dealing with government.
 The first deals were for captive wind and solar and they closed in a matter of months once the ‘go’ button was pushed on liberalisation.
 That’s incredibly fast.
 The companies had already started planning for these projects and as soon as the market was liberalised, it turbocharged the industry.” - Alexandra Clüver, Partner, A&O Shearman, Johannesburg